Mary Hensley, Ed.D.

-Blinn College named Dr. Mary Hensley the 15th president in College history in May 2015, and was named Chancellor of Blinn College in 2017.
+Blinn College named Dr. Mary Hensley the 15th president in College history in May 2015, and Chancellor of the Blinn College District in 2017.

 Prior to her arrival, Hensley served the Austin Community College District for 14 years, including six and a half as Executive Vice President for College Operations.
 In that role, her responsibilities included oversight of 11 campuses, six off-campus centers and the district police department.